latendre/PythonCyc/README.md

-Thanks to Eli Bogart to have inspired some implementation details of PythonCyc via PyCyc, Tomer Altman for the Pathway Tools API documentation and Daniel Weaver for suggestions to implement some specific functions.
+Thanks to Eli Bogart to have inspired some implementation details of PythonCyc via PyCyc, Tomer Altman for the Pathway Tools API documentation, and Daniel Weaver for suggesting to implement some specific functions and his design, with Kai Chen, of the beautiful PythonCyc logo.